d3crypt3d/ruby_design_patterns/README.md

 ---
 ### TEMPLATE
 **The Template Method Pattern** defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorith without changing the algorithm's structure.

+---
+### ITERATOR
+**The Iterator Pattern** provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.